matfournier/scala_vterminal/README.md

 # SETUP

-I'm assuming you are using IntelliJ and making a new SBT project so your build.sbt should lok like this
+I'm assuming you are using IntelliJ and making a new SBT project so your build.sbt should look like this

 ```scala
 name := "scalarogue"